beenotung/ts-liveview/README.md

 To update database schema, see [db/README.md](./db/README.md)

 To deploy, setup [scripts/config](./scripts/config) then run `./scripts/deploy.sh`, which will build and deploy the server with knex migrate and pm2.

+To test https-required functions during development, run `./scripts/caddy-run.sh`, which will start a https reverse proxy.
+You can install caddy with `./scripts/caddy-install.sh` on Mac or Linux, or `./scripts/caddy-install.ps1` on Windows.

 Details refer to [create-ts-liveview](https://github.com/beenotung/create-ts-liveview)